I’ve updated this guide on 13 November 2020 for changes in the latest legislation

 If you’re not gainfully self-employed, you’ll need to look for other work, but you can ask to be reassessed at a later date.

-If you’re employed and self-employed the higher of your:
+When you’re employed and self-employed you UC payment will be based on the higher of your:

 - Combined earnings or